buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 		1. Screw metal sealing cover back on
 			* Be sure not to tighten too hard as this may deform septa and result in leaks or easy coring
 		1. Restart flow controller
 		1. Reset septa consumables by double clicking septa icon on right hand toolbar, clicking "Reset Consumables" and clearing value for septa
-1. Once you double check your batch file click start to start the run
-1. If you need to stop the run for any reason, click pause or stop
-1. During run, check carrier gas levels (on He tank) to make sure it does not run out due to any leaks
-1. Once run is complete, save data to your run folder

 ***

 # Changing the carrier gas tank while GCMS is on